matteobaccan/HarbourJwt/README.md

 METHOD SetJWTId( cJWTId )
 ```

-A simple payload can be formed by: Subject, Name and IssueAt
+A simple payload can be formed by: Subject, Name, and IssueAt

 ```
 // Payload